rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Bleeding Heart (tavern) is in the Southmost part of The Plateau.
 About a mile away from the Convergence.
 Opportunity is nearly in the middle of the Plateau but in the center.
 The Lake of Serene is just outside of Opportunity to the north.
-The Obsidian peak lies as far as north goes in the Howling Plateau.
+The Obsidian Peak lies as far as north goes in the Howling Plateau.

 <span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
 Lord - The Formless ally who dares not reveal themselves, playing unknown games to unseen ends.